noxthot/ss22_julia_workshop/index.md

 - Examples are green
 \example{Examples are also quite nice because they make sure you have an idea what is happening.}
 - Exercises are blue
-\exercise{Exercises are here for you to work on, no worries not at home or in your off hours but with us in the workshop.}
+\exercise{Exercises are here for you to work on, no worries not at home or in your off hours but with us in the workshop.

+Some exercises will have *hidden* solutions.
+The can be accessed by adding `?solutions=true` to the URL of the page.
+This way it is more likely that everybody tries to the exercises without first looking at the sample solution.}

 That is about all we wanted to let you know, so let us get into it.